Looking for the best YouTube channels about China?

 Whilst these videos are in Spanish, I can’t not include this channel.
 Closed captions are your friend here and trust me, it’s worth reading along for the laughs.

-Max and Noelia have called China their home for a little over a year.
+Max and Noelia have called China their home for almost five years.
 They both studied in China so speak Mandarin very well.

 With sombreros on their heads, yes really, they record their travels and interactions with locals.
 Generally, with quite comical results.